gc-da11yn/gc-da11yn.github.io/src/pages/en/accessibility-testing-101.md

   - If a link opens in a new browser tab or window, it is recommended to inform users that this action will occur within the link text or link title tag, for example “Opens in a new browser tab/window”.
 - Ensure all form elements such as radio buttons, checkboxes, edit fields, and drop-down lists have proper labels.
   - Also give proper error prevention and suggestion to users when form errors must be corrected.
-- Make sure videos have descriptive transcripts, and provide closed captioning that users can turn on and off.
+- Make sure videos have descriptive transcripts and provide closed captioning (users can these on and off).
 - Ensure page content scales gracefully in all viewports and is usable when zoomed up to 400%.
-- Ensure the HTML and CSS mark-up is correct by validating code through a validation tool such as W3C Validator or CSS HTML Validator.
+- Ensure the HTML and CSS markup is correct by validating code through a validation tool such as W3C Validator or CSS HTML Validator.
-- Conduct performance testing on different networks, as sometimes complex content (for example large images or page interactivity and functionality) takes a while to load on slower networks.
+- Conduct performance testing on different networks, as sometimes complex content (for example, large images or page interactivity and functionality) takes a while to load on slower networks.
 - Turn off the speaker, microphone, and use only the keyboard to access the webpage and assess if the experience was the same.
 Are you able to understand all audio/video content and participate in all activities presented on the page without any loss of information?

 ### Additional Resources